darkwhispering/facebook-sdk-codeigniter/README.md

 #### object()
 If you want to work directly with the Facebook\Facebook service class, you can do so.
 The `object()` method will return the full object of `new Facebook\Facebook` service class that you can use however you would like.

-> *The library will still take care of the loading of the SDK, check user authentication and load configured login helper.*
+> *The library will still take care of the loading of the SDK and load configured login helper.*

 Documentation for Facebook\Facebook service class can be found [here](https://developers.facebook.com/docs/php/Facebook/5.0.0) and full SDK reference list [here](https://developers.facebook.com/docs/php/api/5.0.0).